termux/termux-boot/README.md

 How to use
 ==========
 1. Install the Termux:Boot app.
 2. Run the Termux:Boot app once by clicking on its launcher icon.
-This makes the app permitted to be run at device boot.
+This allows the app to be run at boot.
 3. Create the `~/.termux/boot/` directory.
 4. Put scripts you want to execute inside the `~/.termux/boot/` directory.
 If there are multiple files, they will be executed in a sorted order.
 5. Note that you may want to run `termux-wake-lock` as first thing if you want to ensure that the device is prevented from sleeping.